billy4select/virex1/src/content/blog/environment-variables-guide.md

 ---
-title: "The Complete Guide to Environment Variables in Modern Applications"
+title: "1111The Complete Guide to Environment Variables in Modern Applications"
 description: "Everything you need to know about managing environment variables—from local development to production deployments.
 Includes best practices and common mistakes to avoid."
 publishedDate: 2025-12-01
 author: "David Kim"